powerhousepro69/videoinfox/readme.md

 videoinfox v.2.04

-MOST SREENSHOTS BELOW STILL NEEED UPDATED TO v.2.00 THE FIRST PICTURE HAS BEEN UPDATED.
+MOST SREENSHOTS BELOW STILL NEEED UPDATED.
+THE FIRST PICTURE HAS BEEN UPDATED.

 For xserver - Find local video files, get info on and play.  &nbsp; Download videos via YT-DLP, get info on and play.